WildernessLabs/Meadow/MeadowBuildReadme.md

 To debug:

 Open nuttx checkout in vscode, and run debug task.
 It should do everything for you if st-util is running.

+You might want to set a breakpoint on __start in stm32_start.c (this should break on enter)